Anglesey: Culture

 Anglesey hosted the National Eisteddfod in 1957, 1983, 1999, and 2017.

 It belongs to the International Island Games Association.
 Anglesey's biggest successes were at the 1997 Island Games in Jersey, (11th in the medals table, with two gold, three silver and nine bronze medals) and the 2005 Island Games in the Shetland Islands, (again 11th, with 4 gold, 2 silver and 2 bronze).

 The annual Anglesey Show is held on the second Tuesday and Wednesday of August.
 Farmers from around the country compete in livestock–rearing contests, including sheep and cattle.
-Other events have included the Channel 4 archaeological television programme Time Team (series 14), transmitted on 4 February 2007, and Gottwood, an electronic music and arts festival held each summer at the Carreglwyd estate.
+Other events include Gottwood, an electronic music and arts festival held each summer at the Carreglwyd estate.

-The Druidic college at Anglesey is referred to in the metal band Eluveitie's song "Inis Mona", referring to Ynys Môn.

-Capital Cymru, a commercial contemporary hit radio station, also covers Gwynedd.
-Môn FM, a volunteer community radio station, broadcasts from the county town, Llangefni.
+Môn FM, a volunteer community radio station, broadcasts across the island from the county town, Llangefni, and also covers northern Gwynedd.
+Capital Anglesey & Gwynedd, a commercial contemporary hit radio station, broadcasts local news bulletins.

 In 2017 filming took place for the Netflix TV series Free Rein.
 Scenes were used in all three series.
 Locations included Newborough Warren and Beaumaris Pier.
 In 2018, the BBC began a three-part series entitled Anglesey: Island Lives, detailing the lives of several residents of the island.
 In the first episode, Kris Hughes, a noted companion of the Druid community and the Anglesey Druid Order, was followed as the order marked the Summer Solstice.